Skip to content

 If your event is not mandatory and you’re not sure who will attend, you might also consider a reduced room block or limiting attendance.

 Pro tip: Building anticipation for your event and encouraging guests to book accommodations early can help reduce dropouts.
-This could also help boost future years’ attendance as well.
+For event planners, this could also help boost future years’ attendance as well.

 External Factors: Avoiding Attrition Fees